symplyelah/Ifeoma-Egbogah/content/blog/English-Premier-League-Ranking-Series/02-Data-Exploration/Data-Exploration.Rmd

 title: "English Premier League Managers"
 weight: 2
 subtitle: "Data Exploration"
-excerpt: "I recently came across a post that ranked __English Premier League (EPL)__ managers based on their winning percentages.
+excerpt: "I recently came across a post that ranked __English Premier League (EPL)__ managers based on their raw winning percentages.
 I felt that this approach was unfair to some exceptional managers whose winning averages may not accurately reflect their capabilities due to limited opportunities to manage games."
 date: 2023-03-29
 draft: false
 editor_options: